 The social domain changes and its impact on organisations in the welfare sector varies.
-Due to transitions and the financial crisis of 2007-9, the foundations of many social-cultural work organisation have been eroded.
-The flow of subsidies has dried up, more players populate the same market, job types disappear.
+Due to transitions and the financial crisis of 2007-9, the foundations of many social-cultural work organisations have been eroded.
+The flow of subsidies has dried up.
+More players populate the same market.
+Job types disappear.
 There is a new relationship between citizens and occupational forces.
 Welfare organisations have a lot of knowledge and experience with vulnerable target groups but lack the necessary experience in another area: entrepreneurship.
-Providing an enterprising way of thinking and working will reduces dependency on subsidies, creates opportunities for quality improvements and leads to innovation.
-This provides a serious opportunity to survive by helping welfare organisations to work more entrepreneurially.
+Providing an enterprising way of thinking reduces dependency on subsidies, create opportunities for quality improvements and lead to innovation.
+This provides opportunities to survive by helping welfare organisations to be more entrepreneurial.
 But how?